2022 Solar Incentives and Rebates (Top 10 Ranked States)

 Federal Solar Tax Credit

-Aimed to offset the initial cost of going solar, this nationally available incentive allows taxpayers to claim 26% of the total installation cost of a home solar project on their federal income taxes.
-With the average rooftop solar system starting at around $20,000, most homeowners see a credit of at least $5,000 when tax season comes around.
+Aimed to offset the initial cost of going solar, this federal incentive allows taxpayers to claim 30% of the total installation cost of a home solar project on their federal income taxes.
+With the average rooftop solar photovoltaic (PV) system starting at around $20,000, qualifying homeowners will see a credit of around $6,000 when tax season comes around.

 Since solar panels only generate electricity when the sun is shining, homeowners need a mechanism to spread out their energy consumption and stay powered when the sun is down.

 Net metering is a billing arrangement through which surplus energy generated by solar panels is fed back to the local electric grid in exchange for credits from your electricity company.
-These credits can be used against your monthly energy bills.
+These credits can be used against your monthly electric bill.

 Net metering programs are designed to incentivize customers to install solar panels, thereby reducing the total amount of energy that public utilities have to generate and distribute (a process responsible for about 25% of greenhouse gas emissions in the U.S.).¹